 People define missions and ministry in a lot of different ways.
 Throwing money at organizations is not really what missions is to me.
 Missions is personally acting and doing for others, and positively improving someone else’s outlook on life.
 That is how I think my dad best served the communities in which he lived.

 Through watching my dad’s actions I learned to treat everyone with kindness.
-Here are 3 simple things I have learned from watching my dad minister over the past 28 years that I would like to pass along:• A simple, kind act can go a long way and positively effect someone more than you will ever know.
+Here are 3 simple things I have learned from watching my dad minister over the past 28 years that I would like to pass along:

 The thing that bothers me the most the most about the situation with the church is that one of the best ministers and people in Durham will step away from the pulpit with no acknowledgment or celebration of his ministry.
 My dad, Forest Gale, Jr. is one of the finest people you will ever meet.
 Here’s to you dad!